Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 2. Create an `esp32` directory in your home directory at `~/esp32` for required third party SDKs and tools.

 3. Download and install the Silicon Labs [CP210x USB to UART VCP driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

+	> Note: If you run macOS Catalina, an extra step is required to enable the VCP driver.
+If you see a popup that says "System Extension Blocked" during installation, follow the instructions in the dialog to enable the extension in Security & Privacy System Preferences.

 4. Download and untar the [ESP32 GCC toolchain](https://dl.espressif.com/dl/xtensa-esp32-elf-osx-1.22.0-80-g6c4433a-5.2.0.tar.gz).
 Copy the extracted `xtensa-esp32-elf` directory into your `~/esp32` directory.